Fraternity members rally at Philadelphia Starbucks

 Nelson and Robinson were arrested while waiting for a business meeting inside the Starbucks two weeks ago.

-Police arrested the 23-year-olds for trespassing after the store manager called 911 when they did not buy anything.
+Police arrested the 23-year-olds for trespassing after the store manager called 911 when they did not buy anything after asking to use the bathroom.

 The charges were dropped but the backlash was swift.